 A walk further will take you to the quaint village of Koto, which offers a gorgeous view of Annapurna II.
 Get to know about the local culture with a visit to the monastery in Koto.

 Overnight in Koto.

-A trek from Dharapani to Besisahar marks the end of your trek.
-Further, you will be driving back to Kathmandu via Prithivi Highway.
-Enjoy a scenic drive on a meandering hilly highway where you will be driving past snowy mountains, verdant hills, terraced farmlands, hillside villages, and rivers.
+You will be driving back to Kathmandu via Besisahar.
+Enjoy a scenic drive on a meandering hilly highway, driving past snowy mountains, verdant hills, terraced farmlands, hillside villages, and rivers.
 Relax in your hotel room in Kathmandu after a long drive.
-In the evening you can stroll in the lively streets of Thamel and do souvenir shopping before your international flight the next day.
+In the evening, you can stroll in the lively streets of Thamel and do souvenir shopping before your international flight the next day.